 The following caliphates arose:

 The Umayyads Caliphate was founded by Muawiya ibn Abi Sufyan after the murder of the third Caliph Uthman ibn Affan (Uthman was also part of the Umayyad dynasty).
-Muawiya led a reaction against the scuccessor Ali ben Abi Talib, Muhammad's cousin and, a called himself the emir of the Muslims.
+Muawiya led a reaction against the successor Ali ben Abi Talib, Muhammad's cousin and, a called himself the emir of the Muslims.

 The founder of the Almoravids, Yahya b.
-Ibrahim, had gone to Mecca in 1036-39, where he had met with Abdallah Ibn Yasin.
+Ibrahim, had visited Mecca in 1036-39, where he had met with Abdallah Ibn Yasin.
 From Mauritania, they founded Marrakesh as a capital.
 Marrakesh got water from the Atlas Mountains by sloping underground water channels (qanat).
 Under Yusuf many taifas were annexed under Marrakesh.

 The Almoravids were initially able to maintain prosperity by controlling the African gold trade but ultimately could not control such a big empire.
 The pope extended the Crusades to the Iberian Peninsula and revolts broke out in major cities and Marrakesh fell to the Almohads in 1147.